Brilliant Earth Review | Read Before Buying

 Another nice touch I liked when choosing the ring setting is the ability to see what the ring will look like on a hand, including the ability to change the skin tone to be closer to the actual wearer’s.

 Below you can see the 3/4 carat ring on the left, with the 2 carat on the right:

 All of this aims to help you understand exactly what the ring you are buying will actually look like.

 Lastly, one of my favourite features is the ‘Recently Purchased’ gallery, which is an incredible source of inspiration to see what other people are buying right now and to spark ideas on different combinations of diamond shape and setting style:

-Even if you think you know what you’re looking for, we recommend you click through to see what other people are choosing and to see whether it can spark some inspiration for you too, or check out all of the settings available here.
+Even if you think you know what you’re looking for, I recommend you click through to see what other people are choosing and to see whether it can spark some inspiration for you too, or check out all of the settings available here.

 Brilliant Earth Service

-It’s got to be said, that most online retailers of engagement rings offer pretty much the exact same service guarantees:
+Most online retailers of engagement rings offer pretty much the exact same service guarantees:

 - 30 day hassle-free returns